SDP-09/cloud9-website/content/pages/system.md

 #### Features

-Users are only concerned with two features from the app.
+Using the app is quick and easy, start by downloading the ClyDe Companion app from the Play store!

-The first is scanning the QR code on the table when they arrive and start using it.
+First, users scan the QR code on the table when they arrive and start using it.
 Since the QR code will contain the ID of the table, this allows the user to verify they are at the right table if they have booked it.
-This serves to let ClyDe know that the table is currently being used.
+This serves to let ClyDe and other users know that the table is currently being used.

 The second feature is to again scan the QR code, but this time once they have finished using the table and are leaving.
 This serves to let ClyDe know that the table needs to be cleaned.